ianrenton/ianrenton.com/_planesailing/2021-07-16-tracking-packet-format-faq.markdown

 Websites such as FlightAware can provide position fixes for these aircraft using an approach called multilateration, or MLAT.
 This takes advantage of the fact that there are many receivers detecting and decoding Mode S information for any one aircraft.
 Provided these receivers have synchronised clocks, their time of packet reception can be measured very accurately, and used to determine the position of the aircraft via triangulation.
 Each individual receiver knows what time it received a message from the aircraft, and when the server puts that together with two or three others, factoring in the speed of light, the position can then be estimated.

 In the description of Plane/Sailing I make a point to say that it uses *your own radios*, and isn't pulling publicly available tracking data from sites like FlightAware, Marine Traffic and aprs.fi.
 However, here's where the waters get muddied.
 Because that MLAT data is only calculated server-side, we actually *do* rely on FlightAware to provide this.
 This data is provided back to the client, in a ["synthetic extended squitter"](https://github.com/mutability/mlat-client/blob/master/mlat/client/synthetic_es.py) format, i.e. it looks just like "real" ADS-B position and velocity data received from the radio.
-This can then be ingested into Dump1090 and Plane/Sailing.
+This can then be ingested into Dump1090 and Plane/Sailing... almost!

+Again we hit a minor speed bump in that the `libadsb` library has almost everything it needs to decode these messages, but not quite!
+Until [libadsb supports them](https://github.com/openskynetwork/java-adsb/issues/32), I implemented a work-around in Plane/Sailing's code to interpret the MLAT messages properly.

 ### What's Dump1090?